npuichigo/voicenet/README.md

 capability of tensorflow, we think it's easy to deploy new  algorithms and experiments online for serving.

-## Installation instructions
+## Installation Instructions

-To install voicenet, you will need to install tensorflow>=v1.1.0 and sonnet.
+To install voicenet, you will need to install tensorflow>=v1.2.0 and sonnet.
 *See [Installing dependencies](https://github.com/npuichigo/voicenet/blob/master/INSTALL.md) for instructions on how to install all the dependencies needed to use our framework.*

+## Getting Started

+1.Clone this repository with `git clone https://github.com/npuichigo/voicenet.git` 2.Go to `voicenet/egs/slt_arctic/` and run the script `run.sh`
+3.For your own dataset, just make a new directory under `voicenet/egs/`, copy `voicenet/egs/local` and `voicenet/egs/run.sh` to the new workspace

+**WARNING**:You should change the training parameters for your own dataset.
+For the purpose of demostration, `batch_size` is set to one in `voicenet/egs/slt_arctic/`.

-## Why we introduce sonnet
+## Why We Introduce Sonnet

 On training acoustic models in speech synthesis, we commonly do one cross-validation iteration right after one training iteration, so variables reuse is important.
 However